Vajehyab/arabic-to-persian.js/README.md

 ```

 `convert` accepts another argument as `options`.
-In this example, you can see how it's possible to set your own `charMap`:
+In this example you can see how it's possible to set your own `charMap`:

 ```javascript
 import { convert } from "arabic-to-persian";